BDC Hamburger Icon

 Open row

-The About page is a fundamental element of a business’s website design process.
-However, many business owners don’t give it much thought or attention.
-It’s tempting to fill your About page quickly with an uninspiring bio and generic copy with buzzwords like “innovation” and “excellence.”
+The About page is a fundamental element of a business’s website design, but many business owners don’t give it much thought or attention.
+It’s tempting to fill out your About page quickly with an uninspiring bio and buzzwords like “innovation” and “excellence.”
+However, if you don’t maximize your About page’s potential, you’re missing out on a valuable opportunity.

-We’ll explain why an About page is a crucial content element and explore best practices for creating an About page that puts your business in the best possible light.
+Your About page is a vital digital asset and one of your website’s most frequently visited pages.
+Anyone who wants to learn more about your company will head to the About page.
+We’ll explain why an About page is a crucial content element and explore best practices for creating an About page that displays your business in the best possible light.

 Editor’s note: Looking for web design help?
 Fill out the below questionnaire to have our vendor partners contact you about your needs.